-Karen Macklin (E-RYT 500) has been studying yoga and meditation since 2000, and teaching since 2008.
+Karen Macklin, E-RYT 500, MA, PCC has been studying yoga and meditation since 2000, and teaching since 2008.
 She also offers mindful life coaching to students and to the general public.

-As a professional journalist, Karen has written extensively about yoga and meditation, and has contributed to Yoga Journal, Yoga International, FitYoga, Alternative Medicine, Yogagenda, and Tricycle magazines.
+As a professional journalist, Karen has written extensively about yoga, meditation, and transformation, and has contributed to Yoga Journal, Yoga International, FitYoga, Alternative Medicine, Yogagenda, and Tricycle magazines.
 She has also written three yoga blogs: Samadhi and the City (for Yoga Journal), The Sacred Cow (for Pranamaya), and On the Om Front (for the San Francisco Bay Guardian).
 Her latest writing venture is a new column for 48 Hills called Examined Life.

 In 2014, Karen co-founded the organization Heart and Hand Yoga, which leads retreats that combine yoga, adventure travel, and service in countries around the world.